 Let’s go with the second scenario, using the JPEG image, which saves you extra time and is very convenient for last minute projects.

 Once downloaded and unzipped the free archive file, include the JPEG image of the cartoon character in the appropriate slide of your presentation.
 You can notice, that the background of the image is white, and that is not what we really want.
-We want transparent background for our character, so it can blend better with our overall PowerPoint presentation design.
+We want a transparent background for our character, so it can blend better with our overall PowerPoint presentation design.

 We can easily remove the unwanted white space, by using the Background Removal Tool.
 It is under the menu Picture Tools > Format.